Lodged by the Supreme Administrative Court

 The judgment of the Court of Justice of 30 May 2013 can be found here

-The subsequent decision of the Supreme Administrative Court (judgment of 31 July 2013, no.1 As 90/2011-124) can be found here.
+The subsequent decision of the Supreme Administrative Court (judgment of 31 July 2013, no.1 As 90/2011-124) can be found here (only in Czech).

 The Supreme Administrative Court referred the following questions to the Court of Justice for a preliminary ruling: